 This isn’t a dog that will do good in an apartment.
 Because of their medium-to-large size and very active nature, these pups need enough space to run around and get their energy out.

 If you commit to providing ample time every day for your dog to go out, play and train, apartment living might be feasible.
 This is also an option if you plan to take your dog with you to work, where they’ll have the chance to be mentally stimulated.

-In all other cases, or if you’d rather have the possibility to leave your dog at home, choose another breed.
-Both Border Collies and Kelpies need daily mental and physical stimulation to be happy, or they risk becoming bored, misbehaving and eventually destroying your belongings out of boredom.
+If you’d rather have the possibility to leave your dog at home, choose another breed.
+Both Border Collies and Kelpies need daily mental and physical stimulation to be happy, or they risk becoming bored, misbehaving and eventually destroying your belongings.
 Keep this in mind before choosing this crossbreed!

 Adopting A Border Collie Kelpie Puppy

 Since this is a rare crossbreed, Border Collie Kelpie puppies tend to happen by mistake.
 This makes them very difficult to find, particularly since you won’t encounter breeders dedicated solely to them.

 Despite this, you might get lucky talking to either Border Collie or Kelpie breeders.
 They might have an unexpected litter coming their way!
 Here are some Australian breeders that might help you out:

 Another option to adopt a Kelpie Border Collie cross is through rescue.
 Visiting your local RSPCA and asking for news about this mix might help you find your new pup.
 But you’ll likely have more luck looking into local rescues dedicated exclusively to Border Collies and Kelpies.
 They’ll know if there are any Border Collie Kelpie dogs looking for a home.
 Here are some rescues you can visit: